 Harm reduction refers to policies, programs and practices that aim to reduce risks and harm associated with the use of psychoactive substances.
 It acknowledges that abstinence is not always a realistic goal for some people.
 It is about meeting people where they are and identifying the goals they wish to achieve based on their individual needs and circumstances.

-Harm reduction meets individuals ‘where they are at’ with the goal of reducing harm associated with substance use.
-It recognizes these individuals are part of the community, and in order to create healthy communities we must protect and improve the health of people who use substances.
+Harm reduction principles recognize the inherent value of human beings and the importance of an inclusive community that can support people who use substances with compassion.
 People who feel supported and part of a community, rather than isolated, are more likely to seek help when they need it.